It’s hard to get an unbiased take on lab grown diamonds. Lab grown diamonds have been popping up recently as a new option all over.

 You can search for lab grown diamonds on Rare Carat.
 But regardless of where you buy, GIA gemologists are available to help you.

 Absolutely!
 Just because they don't hold value on the secondary market doesn't mean they aren't a great option.
 The old adage, spend 3 months' worth of your salary on a diamond has gone out the window.
 With a lab grown diamond, you can get a larger, higher-quality stone for less.
 The best part about it...nobody will ever be able to tell the difference!

 Do the 4 C’s apply to lab diamonds?
 How do I value laboratory diamonds?

 Lab-created diamonds are made in a laboratory, not by nature - but it’s still have the same chemical structure.
 Lab grown diamonds can have inclusions just like natural diamonds.
 Lab grown diamonds can be flawless, but like natural diamonds, most are not.
 So you can go ahead and look for the same things (carat, cut, color, clarity).

 It is harder for the lab process to make bigger and higher quality diamonds - so like natural, these are rarer.

 … the rarer and more expensive.

 Do lab grown diamonds have resale value?
-Are lab grown diamonds a good investment?
+Are they a good investment?

 Great question.
 It’s hard to see into the future, but in general, our honest opinion is not as much as natural diamonds.

-Lab created diamonds should definitely be less expensive than a natural diamond of the same quality in the first place, though.
+Lab-created diamonds should definitely be less expensive than natural diamonds of the same quality in the first place, though.